bertrandchenal/menger/README.md

 # Lattice

-Lattice is an ISC licensed statistics storage.
+Lattice is an ORM-like, ISC-licensed statistics storage.

 Lattice is designed to receive a flow of data as input and provide live statistics.
 It works by pre-computing statistics for each combination of possible query.
-So when a new data point like this is
+So when a record like the following is
 added:

     :::python
     {'date': ['2012', '8', '17'], 'author': "Bill", 'nb_words': 523}

-Eight counters are incremented:
+eight counters (or indices) are incremented:

     :::python
     ([], None)